📚 This post is part of our comprehensive guide: Faith-Centered Relationships: A Christian Woman’s Complete Guide

 How to Hold Onto God During a Relationship Crisis

-And the Silent Battles That Are Tearing Marriages Apart
+And the Silent Battles That Are Tearing Love Apart

 "The Lord is close to the brokenhearted and saves those who are crushed in spirit." — Psalm 34:18